Skip to content

 The dispatcher recovers stale state from the previous process on startup.
 Runs that were claimed or running when the process died are recovered via lease expiry and moved back to pending or marked failed for retry.

 Every run has an occurrence_key that encodes its identity.
+Scheduled occurrences use the form:

 {schedule_id}:{nominal_time_rfc3339}